The Salesforce Admin's guide to git

 Pushing to GitHub

-For your teammate to get this change, they can either use the command line to pull from source control or use Gearset to select the git repository as the source of the comparison and their Salesforce org as the target.
+For your team to get this change, they can either use the command line to pull from source control or use Gearset to select the git repository as the source of the comparison and their Salesforce org as the target.

 Learn more about Git